sowbh/phonepe/README.md

 Run this code in any of the environment such as vscode, jupyter notebook or google-colab after installing the necessary libraries required in this project.

 Here, for storing the data we have used an alternative of mysql workbench ie; sqlite3.
 To view the database file;
->>kindly install DB Browser for SQLite
->>download the phonepe_pulse.db from the notebook and copy to your respective project directory
->>click on open database and select the db file(phonepe_pulse.db)
->>click on browse data to see all 6 tables present in the db file(phonepe_pulse.db).
+ i.kindly install DB Browser for SQLite ii.download the phonepe_pulse.db from the notebook and copy to your respective project directory iii.click on open database and select the db file(phonepe_pulse.db) iv.click on browse data to see all 6 tables present in the db file(phonepe_pulse.db).

 To run pp.py (your_filename.py) using streamlit, type in the terminal (works only in vscode):
 Streamlit run pp.py (your_filename.py)